ngergs/optional_struct_recursive/optionable/README.md

 # optionable

-Tooling to derive structs/enums with all fields recurisvely replaced with `Option`-variants.
+Tooling to derive structs/enums with all fields recursively replaced with `Option`-variants.

-One common problem when expressing patches e.g. for [Kubernetes apply configurations](https://pkg.go.dev/k8s.io/client-go/applyconfigurations). is that one would need for a given rust struct `T` a corresponding struct where all fields are optional.
+One common problem when expressing patches e.g. for [Kubernetes apply configurations](https://pkg.go.dev/k8s.io/client-go/applyconfigurations). is that one would need for a given rust struct `T` a corresponding struct `TOpt` where all fields are optional.
 While trivial to write for plain structures this quickly becomes tedious for nested structs/enums.

 ## Deriving optional structs/enums

 The core utility of this library is to provide an `Optionable`-derive macro that derives such an optioned type.
 It supports nested structures as well as various container and pointer wrapper.
-The general logic is the same as for other rust derives, If you want to derive `Optionable` for a struct/enum every field of it needs to also have implemented `Optionable`:
+The general logic is the same as for other rust derives, If you want to use the derive `Optionable` for a struct/enum every field of it needs to also have implemented the corresponding `Optionable` trait (see below):
 ```rust
 #[derive(Optionable)]
 #[optionable(derive(Serialize,Deserialize))]